KnowEnG/Samples_Clustering_Pipeline/README.md

 # KnowEnG's Samples Clustering Pipeline

-*KnowEnG stands for Knowledge Engine for Genomics.
-KnowEnG is one of the NIH Big Data to Knowledge Centers of Excellence*

 This pipeline clusters the columns of a given spreadsheet, where spreadsheet's columns correspond to sample-labels and rows correspond to gene-labels.

 There are four possible clustering methods that one can chose from: